Roy del espacio

 Roy del espacio (English: Roy of Space or Roy from Space) is a 1983 Mexican animated science fiction film produced and directed by Hector López Carmona, Rafael Ángel Gil and Ulises Pérez Aguirre.
 Produced from 1979 to 1982, it is one of the first feature-length Mexican animated films ever made.
-Its plot follows the titular Roy, who, along with Dr. Faz and psychologist Elena, travels to a distant planet and faces an evil emperor who wants to conquer the Earth.
 Roy del espacio premiered on 3 March 1983, playing in several theatres in Mexico.

 Retrospective reviews of Roy del espacio have referred to it as "an example of artistic ineptitude" and "a real disaster".
-It is now considered a lost film; only still images from the film are known to survive.
+It was considered a lost film; from which only still images from the film were known to survive.
+The film remained in this status until 17 November 2025, when the boutique distribution company Deaf Crocodile announced it was working on the restoration of the film, which is to be released on Blu-ray at some point in 2026.

+Plot

+The movie follows the titular character Roy, who, along with Dr. Faz and psychologist Elena, travels to a distant planet and faces an evil emperor who wants to conquer the Earth.
+Upon arriving on Mars, Roy and his friends are captured by Alome’s robots.
+With the help of Alome’s daughter, the Princess, they manage to escape.
+Roy takes over a spaceship and, along with Prince Leo, they work together to defeat Alome.
+The adventure includes robot fights, space battles, and even a bit of romance.